 Usage

-the ebk-select command can be run to interactively select a book
+it can be used from the terminal to interactively select a book

 To select and open a book in the default library, just run: